bosskabouter/volatalk/README.md

 ## Technical Implementation

-VolaTALK describes a way for browsers to establish a trusted connection while not relying on a single centralized server.
+VolaTALK describes a way for browsers to establish a trusted WebRTC connections over Peer-to-Peer while not relying on a single centralized server.

 ### Peer-to-Peer